-The Baric Tablets introduce children to weight discrimination through beautifully crafted wooden tablets in three distinct densities.
-Each dovetail-jointed box contains a set of tablets made from different wood types, allowing children to develop their baric sense by comparing and grading weights.
+The Baric Tablets introduce children to weight discrimination through quality wooden tablets in three distinct densities.
+Each dovetail-jointed box contains a set of tablets made from different wood types, empowering children to develop their baric sense by comparing and grading weights.
 This premium sensorial material helps refine the muscular memory essential for mathematical concepts.

 “The greatest sign of success for a teacher is to be able to say, 'The children are now working as if I did not exist.'”— Maria MontessoriThe Absorbent Mind